Map Options

 Right now, THC-O is considered legal in the vast majority of the United States.
 It is considered to be a derivative of the 2018 Farm Bill, so THC-O is legal except in places where THC is banned.
 On the other hand, that means that if a state has legalized THC, then THC-O is also legal.

 THC-O is legal in Connecticut, Florida, Georgia, Hawaii, Illinois, Indiana, Kansas, Kentucky, Louisiana, Maine, Maryland, Massachusetts, Michigan, Nebraska, Nevada, New Jersey, New Mexico, North Carolina, Ohio, Oklahoma, Oregon, Pennsylvania, South Carolina, South Dakota, Tennessee, Texas, Virginia, Washington, West Virginia, and Wyoming.
-In addition, it has been decriminalized in Minnesota, North Dakota, Missouri, New Hampshire, and Alabama.
+Additionally, THC-O is legal in the District of Columbia.
+It has been decriminalized in Minnesota, North Dakota, Missouri, New Hampshire, and Alabama as well.

 The states where THC-O is illegal include Alaska, Arizona, Arkansas, Colorado, Delaware, Idaho, Iowa, Mississippi, Montana, New York, Rhode Island, Utah, and Vermont.
 The laws are changing quickly, so it is important for people to take a look at local regulations to see what is allowed.